Arthur1Timmermans/portofolio/r/readme.txt

-this folder contains the R script which new users can run to install all required packages and to set up their r studio, to run my analysis.
+this folder contains 2 r script:
+- installing_packages.r: to install all needed packages
+- set_up_script: to activate all needed library functions